 Vlaamse Interuniversitaire Raad

-- Advising one of Belgium’s major banks and its fraud investigations team on the development and implementation of a new anti-fraud policy, as well as acting for the bank as a civil party in several criminal proceedings.
+- Advised one of Belgium’s major banks and its fraud investigations team on the development and implementation of a new anti-fraud policy and acted for the bank as a civil party in several criminal proceedings.

-- Acting for one of the world’s major sports federations as a civil party in an international match-fixing case involving several professional athletes.
+- Representing one of the world’s major sports federations as a civil party in an international match-fixing case involving several professional athletes.

 Emmanuel Roger France

 Other key lawyers: